tomill/Encode-UTF8Mac/README.md

     use Encode::UTF8Mac;

+    # some filename from osx...
     my ($filename) = <*.txt>;

+    # it is possible to decode by "utf-8" but...
     $filename = Encode::decode('utf-8', $filename);
     # => "poke\x{0301}mon.txt" (NFD é)
+    #        ^^^^^^^^^ 2 unicode strings: "LATIN SMALL LETTER E" and "COMBINING ACUTE ACCENT"

+    # probably you want these unicode strings.
     $filename = Encode::decode('utf-8-mac', $filename);
     # => "pok\x{00E9}mon.txt" (NFC é)
+    #        ^^^^^^^^ single unicode: "LATIN SMALL LETTER E WITH ACUTE"

 # DESCRIPTION

-Encode::UTF8Mac provides a encoding called "utf-8-mac" for Mac OSX.
+Encode::UTF8Mac provides a encoding named "utf-8-mac".

-On Mac OSX, utf-8 encoding is used and it is NFD (Normalization Form canonical Decomposition).
+On OSX, utf-8 encoding is used and it is NFD (Normalization Form canonical Decomposition) form.
 If you want to get NFC (Normalization Form canonical Composition) character you need to use [Unicode::Normalize](http://search.cpan.org/perldoc?Unicode::Normalize)'s `NFC()`.

-However, Mac OSX filesystem does not follow the exact specification.
+However, OSX filesystem does not follow the exact specification.
 Specifically, the following ranges are not decomposed.

     U+2000-U+2FFF